 Rewalk was approved by the FDA and in 2015 the VA began covering the equipment for veterans who qualified.
 Otherwise, however, the equipment is not typically covered by insurance and can run for up to $98,000 with the average at $81,000.

-According to the Washington Post, the average expenses for a person living with parapalegia are $519,520 for the first year and $68,821 for each subsequent year.
-For those living in DC and the surrounding areas the costs are likely higher than that.
-These figures do not account for lifetime lost wages, as only 34.3 percent of those living with parapalegia are still employed post-injury.
+According to the Washington Post, the average expenses for a person living with paraplegia are $519,520 for the first year and $68,821 for each subsequent year.
+For those living in DC and the surrounding areas, the costs are likely higher than that.
+These figures do not account for lifetime lost wages, as only 34.3 percent of those living with paraplegia are still employed post-injury.

 At Donahoe Kearney, we fight hard for the rights of those who have been victims of medical malpractice or have suffered through a serious injury and we understand very well the needs of those with special needs.
 We are so passionate about helping this specific population that we even wrote two books about it for children: Getting Everything Your Special Needs Child Deserves and Picking Up the Pieces: A Parents Guide to Medical Malpractice.
 We also have a free report available about medical malpractice for any age: 7 Symptoms of Medical Malpractice: How You Can Recognize, Stop, and Avoid Medical Mistakes.
 You can order any of our books and reports absolutely free of charge.

 Contact Our Medical Malpractice Lawyers Today For Assistance

 If you or your child have been in a serious injury, or you think you may have been a victim of medical malpractice please give us a call at 202-393-3320 to speak with a real person today.
 You can speak to somebody for no obligation and no cost.
 Or, you can email us at [email protected] and we will send you a confidential intake form, again at no cost.
 We work hard to make sure that somebody with special needs caused by somebody else's negligence will get the money to cover their lifetime of care.